 The front blade sight is fixed, but the rear peep is outstanding with elevation adjustments in 25-yard increments out to 1,200 yards with easy windage adjustments.
-Mounting a scope on a Garand is no easy task and in order to keep the rifle as close to original as possible I stuck with iron sights.
+Mounting a scope on a Garand is no easy task and in order to keep the rifle as close to original as possible it's best to stick with iron sights.

 Shooting the M1